cappern/ib-fe/frontend/README.md

 The script supports creating, renaming, listing, and deleting modules.
 Each module is scaffolded with a CRUD page, an activity page using a Carbon DataTable, and admin settings and security pages.
 Modules are tracked in `src/lib/modules.json` to populate the sidebar.

+Navigation links are rendered with a `PluginLink` component that dynamically imports each module's root page (`src/routes/<module>/+page.svelte`) only when a user visits it.

 Generated files include inline comments to help you continue building out each module.